danieljbae/CS-4502-Project/README.md

 * **Data cleaning**:
     * Filter non-english reviews and special characters
-    * Bin and cluster average user rating to detect "outlier" users that preferentially give the highest or lowest possible rating.
+    * Bin and cluster average user rating to detect and remove "outlier" users that preferentially give the highest or lowest possible rating.
     * Verify all user data points are unique.
     * Bin restaurants with similar types of cuisine.